 On 25 January 2021, the Regional Court (Landgericht) Hamburg served Deutsche Bank with a claim by Warburg Invest Kapitalanlagegesellschaft mbH ("Warburg Invest") in relation to transactions of two investment funds in 2009 and 2010, respectively.
 Warburg Invest was fund manager for both funds.
 Warburg Invest claims, from Deutsche Bank together with several other parties as joint and several debtors (Gesamtschuldner), indemnification against German taxes in relation to cum-ex transactions conducted by the two funds.
 Further, Warburg Invest claims compensation of unspecified damages relating to these transactions.
 In November 2020, Warburg Invest received a tax liability notice from tax authorities for one of the funds in the amount of € 61 million.
 Based on publicly available information Deutsche Bank estimates the tax amount for the second fund to be approximately € 49 million.
 Warburg Invest filed its claim against several parties including Deutsche Bank inter alia based on an allegation of intentional damage contrary to public policy (Sec.
 826 German Civil Code) and the accusation that Deutsche Bank participated in a business model that was contrary to public policy (sittenwidriges Geschäftsmodell).
 On 5 July 2021, Deutsche Bank submitted its defense statement to the court.
 On 31 December 2021, two other defendants of the proceeding served a notice of dispute (Streitverkündung) to several parties including Deutsche Bank.
+On 30 September 2022, Warburg Invest withdrew its litigation (Rücknahme der Klage) as far as it relates to Deutsche Bank.

 On 26 February 2021, the Regional Court (Landgericht) Frankfurt am Main served Deutsche Bank with a claim by Seriva Vermögensverwaltungs GmbH ("Seriva").
 Seriva is requesting that Deutsche Bank reissue certain tax certificates (Steuerbescheinigungen) that Deutsche Bank withdrew in April 2017 in light of Seriva's cum-ex transactions.
 Deutsche Bank responded to Seriva's statement of claim on 6 April 2021.
 On 5 July 2021, Deutsche Bank received a reply brief from Seriva.
-Deutsche Bank responded on 17 August 2021.
+Deutsche Bank responded on 17 August

+2021.
 The hearing took place on 7 February 2022.
 In a judgment dated 28 February 2022, the court dismissed Seriva's claim.
 Seriva did not appeal the decision thus the dismissal is final and binding.